developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/setup/index.md

 <img alt="" style="height:250px" src="../../images/getting-started/setup/PocketPCsend.png"/>
 <br>

 &#52;.
-A file dialog will appear.
+A file dialog appears.
 Navigate to and select the Enterprise Browser runtime to be deployed to the WM/CE device and click Send.

-While the file is in transit, a dialog will appear on the Mac similar to the image below:
+While the file is in transit, a dialog appears on the Mac similar to the image below:

 <img alt="" style="height:150px" src="../../images/getting-started/setup/BluetoothDeploy.png"/>
 <br>